checking your engine’s coolant is a simple process

-When you drive your car, the engine heats up.
-The coolant is used to bring the temperature back down before it reaches dangerous levels.
-Coolant can also leak from a number of places in an engine which may need attention.
-Mechanics suggest checking coolant level by checking your dashboard gauges or looking at the radiator hoses and reservoir tank.
+when you drive your car, the engine heats up. the coolant is used to bring the temperature back down before it reaches dangerous levels. coolant can also leak from a number of places in an engine which may need attention. mechanics suggest checking coolant level by checking your dashboard gauges or looking at the radiator hoses and reservoir tank.

-You can check the engine coolant level by looking at the dashboard gauges.
-If all of them are in a safe range, it is not necessary to check anything further.
+you can check the engine coolant level by looking at the dashboard gauges. if all of them are in a safe range, it is not necessary to check anything further.

-- Remove the radiator cap
+- remove the radiator cap

-- Check for coolant at the top of the reservoir tank, the coolant level should fall between MIN & MAX lines.
+- check for coolant at the top of the reservoir tank, the coolant level should fall between min & max lines.

-- Check the hoses connected to the reservoir tank.
+related to the reservoir tank.

-- The coolant should be at least an inch from any of these hoses, and they’re not supposed to be warm or cold.
+- the coolant should be at least an inch from any of these hoses, and they’re not supposed to be warm or cold.

-- Top up the coolant, if needed.
+- top up the coolant, if needed.

 - The temperature gauge is in the red zone